globerhofer/HIPAA-policies/source/sections/13-disaster_recovery_policy.md

 ## 13.2 Line of Succession

 The following order of succession to ensure that decision-making authority for the Datica Contingency Plan is uninterrupted.
-The Chief Technology Officer (CTO) and Security Officer, Adam Leko, are responsible for ensuring the safety of personnel and the execution of procedures documented within this Datica Contingency Plan.
-If the CTO and VP of Engineering are unable to function as the overall authority or chooses to delegate this responsibility to a successor, the CEO or CPO shall function as that authority.
+The Chief Technology Officer (CTO) and VP Engineering are responsible for ensuring the safety of personnel and the execution of procedures documented within this Datica Contingency Plan.
+If the CTO and VP Engineering are unable to function as the overall authority or chooses to delegate this responsibility to a successor, the CEO or COO shall function as that authority.
 To provide contact initiation should the contingency plan need to be initiated, please use the contact list below.

-* Adam Leko, CTO: 414-335-0253, adam@datica.com
+* Adam Leko, CTO: 608-628-2582, adam@datica.com
+* Vince Kenney, VP Engineering: 608-886-7709, vince@datica.com
 * Travis Good, CEO: 303-351-2640, travis@datica.com
 * Brian Lindstrom, COO: 608-577-7003, blindstrom@datica.com